Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Method

 \section{Method}

-\emph{PUUPL} (Algorithm~\ref{algo:pl}) separates the training set $X^{tr}$ into the sets $P$, $U$, and $L$, which contain the initial positives, the currently unlabeled, and the pseudo-labeled samples, respectively.
+PUUPL (Algorithm~\ref{algo:pl}) separates the training set $X^{tr}$ into the sets $P$, $U$, and $L$, which contain the initial positives, the currently unlabeled, and the pseudo-labeled samples, respectively.
 The set $L$ is initially empty.
 At each pseudo-labeling iteration, we first train our model using all samples in $P$, $U$, and $L$ until some convergence condition is met (Section~\ref{sec:loss}).
-Then, samples in $U$ are predicted and ranked w.r.t. their predictive uncertainty (Section \ref{sec:unc}), and samples with the most confident score are assigned the predicted label and moved into the set $L$ (Section \ref{sec:pl}).
-Similarly, samples in $L$ are also predicted, and the most uncertain samples are moved back to the unlabeled set $U$ (Section~\ref{sec:unlab}).
+Then, model predictions over the samples in $U$ are ranked w.r.t. their predictive uncertainty (Section \ref{sec:unc}), and samples with the most confident score are assigned the predicted label and moved into the set $L$ (Section \ref{sec:pl}).
+Similarly, model predictions are derived for the samples in $L$, and the most uncertain samples are moved back to the unlabeled set $U$ (Section~\ref{sec:unlab}).
 Next, the model is re-initialized to the same initial weights, and the next pseudo-labeling iteration starts.